h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_6_Quiz.md

 Explore approximation methods for scaling SVMs to very large datasets.

 #### Task
-1. Implement the Nyström method for low-rank approximation of the kernel matrix
+1. Design the Nyström method for low-rank approximation of the kernel matrix
 2. For a rank-$r$ approximation of an $n \times n$ matrix, calculate the computational savings
 3. Design random Fourier features for approximating RBF kernels
 4. How does approximation quality affect final SVM performance?